jnozzi/cocoadev.com/markdown/GetACountOnItemsInADirectory.md

-Is there a faster way to get the count of items in a directory than     General/[[[NSFileManager defaultManager] directoryContentsAtPath:aPath] count]; ?
+Is there a faster way to get the count of items in a directory than     [[[NSFileManager defaultManager] directoryContentsAtPath:aPath] count]; ?
 Because I'm not interested in the items but only in the amount of items in that folder.

 ----
-General/FSGetCatalogInfo should be much faster at obtaining this information, at least on HFS+ drives.
+FSGetCatalogInfo should be much faster at obtaining this information, at least on HFS+ drives.
 ----
 OK, thanks. any hint which Info I need to query? kFSCatInfoFinderInfo? or kFSCatInfoValence - says it's for folders only... or kFSCatinfoFinderXInfo?
 ----